oneils/sql-demo/README.md

-# sql-demp
+# sql-demo
-Project with various demos for SQL
+Project with various demos related to SQL